turingschool/curriculum/README.markdown

 bundle exec rackup
 ```

-A browser will automatically load http://localhost:9292/ in 5 seconds.
+Then open http://localhost:9292/ in your browser.

 ## Issues